Lexxie9952/fcw.org-server/README.md

     ```

  3. Connect to docker via host machine using standard browser
 http://localhost/

 Enjoy.
 The overall dockerfile and required changes to scripts needs some further improvements.
+If you're an advanced user, look at the working Vagrant and Multipass implementations and
+adjust your dockerfile etc. accordingly.

+### Running Freeciv-web on Multipass

+On Mac, Windows, and Linux, another option is to try installing FCW using Multipass for the virtual machine.

+On Mac with Apple Silicon chips, Multipass is the currently the only confirmed working option.

+Multipass installation will use different install scripts (included).
+See [Multipass.md](Multipass.md) for instructions.

 Freeciv-Web continuous integration on Travis CI
 -----------------------------------------------